Starting a Company: Ongoing Requirements – Part 1

 Confirmation Statement

 The purpose of a confirmation statement is to verify that the information Companies House holds on the company and its officers are correct and up to date.
 This helps to ensure that an accurate record is maintained by the Registrar of Companies.
-A confirmation statement will need made up to a year after the date of incorporation minus one day and filed within two weeks every year after incorporation.
+A confirmation statement will need to be made up to a year after the date of incorporation minus one day and filed within two weeks every year after incorporation.

 1st Choice Incorporations will send you email reminders before your filing dates but be sure to check your company profile on Companies House for your exact filing dates, as it is your responsibility to meet the filing deadlines.
 Failure to file can result in penalties and your company being dissolved.